DrJohnT/DeployCube/docs/Publish-Cube.md

 ```

 ### -WriteBackTableCreation
+Determines if a write back table is created
-Valid only for multidimensional cubes.
+* Valid only for multidimensional cubes.
 Determines if the deployment should create the writeback table.
-Valid options are: 'Create', 'CreateAlways' and 'UseExisting'.
+* Valid options are: 'Create', 'CreateAlways' and 'UseExisting'.
-Default value: 'UseExisting'.
+* Default value: 'UseExisting'.

 ```yaml
 Type: String